arangodb/kube-arangodb/docs/design/pod_evication_and_replacement.md

   - It is no longer the agency leader AND
   - There is at least an agency leader that is responding AND
   - There is at least an agency follower that is responding
-- Agent pods can be replaced with another agent pod with the same ID but whiped persistent state on a different node when:
+- Agent pods can be replaced with another agent pod with the same ID but wiped persistent state on a different node when:
   - The old pod is known to be deleted (e.g. explicit eviction)
 - `node.kubernetes.io/unreachable:NoExecute` toleration time is not set to "wait it out forever"
 - `node.kubernetes.io/not-ready:NoExecute` toleration time is not set "wait it out forever"